QuantumShieldLabs/qsl-attachments/README.md

 deployment policy and quota allow them; what each capability constrains is *which* session or object it can touch, not who is asking.

-**Durability boundary, stated precisely:** one local storage root on one node.
-Graceful same-root restart is in scope.
-Cold full-root backup and restore, with matching service configuration, is the only supported backup shape — hot and partial restore are **not** supported.
-Abrupt-crash and open-session recovery is fail-closed plus bounded operator cleanup, **not** cross-file transactional durability.
+**Durability boundary, stated precisely:** one local storage root on one node, and graceful same-root restart is in scope.
+The only supported backup shape is cold full-root backup/restore plus matching service configuration;
+hot/live backup and partial restore remain unsupported.
+Abrupt-crash and open-session recovery remains fail-closed plus bounded operator cleanup rather than cross-file transactional durability.

 ---